Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 Scope of the examination

-The comprehensive examination is intended to test the student's understanding of the chosen field of study as a whole and the student's preparation for the dissertation research to follow.
-This examination is not a dissertation defense and is not designed to query the specifics of the student's proposed research.
-The examination will cover the general area of the student's research.
+The Comprehensive Examination is intended to test the student’s understanding of the chosen field of study as a whole and the student’s preparation for the thesis research to follow.
+This examination is not a dissertation defense and is not designed to query the specifics of the student’s proposed research.
+The examination will cover the general area of the student’s research.
 Each candidate is expected to be able to discuss any other areas that are closely related to their own research work.

 Timing of the examination

-This examination must be completed within 18 months of initial registration.
-Thus, a M.Sc. student who transfers to the Ph.D. degree program after one year will have only six months after the date of transfer to complete the examination.
+It is OCF policy that this examination must be completed within 18 months of initial registration.
+Thus, a MSc student who transfers to the PhD degree program after one year will have only six months after the date of transfer to complete the examination.
 Students are advised to complete the examination before becoming deeply involved in their research work.

 Scheduling the Exam